Mission

 When I grew up I once wanted to be:

-Miranda Vaughn
+Miranda Vaughan

 Early Care & Education Coordinator